Wojtic/calendar-todo/README.md

 # Calendar-Todo (looking for better name)

+I've stopped developing this application!
+(Only todo list and accounts work)

 Web aplication for calendar (more like time table) and to-do lists

 ## API Reference